paulvi/bndtoolsPlugins/nl.pelagic.bndtools.headless.build.plugin.gradle/resources/templates/unprocessed/cnf/gradle/doc/BUILDING-GRADLE.md

 # <a name="History"/>History

+The build is set up by the "Bndtools Gradle Plugin by Pelagic" Eclipse plugin.

-The bndtools Gradle plugin was originally delivered with bndtools 2.3.0 but has since been replaced with a different implemention in bndtools.
+This plugin was originally developed for - and delivered with bndtools 2.3.0 but has since been replaced with a different implemention in bndtools.

 The plugin was thereon forked and now lives on through the support of [Pelagic](http://www.pelagic.nl).

 The project is fully Open Source, licensed under the LGPL, and can be found